 - Self-administered questionnaires to parents are not always reliable

 Most striking is the parallel rise in childhood obesity in the overall population during the last 10 years.
 Parents are right to worry about their child(ren)’s well being, but should be cautioned against taking the advice of these studies without deeper investigation.
-Weight problems are complicated and trying to say conclusively that only children are more susceptible to becoming overweight feels like splitting hairs amid much larger issues.
+Weight problems are complicated.
+Trying to say conclusively that only children are more susceptible to becoming overweight feels like splitting hairs amid much larger issues.
 I don’t think adding a brother or sister is the answer to any child’s overweight problem.
 Nor do I believe a new only child stereotype will evolve from news headlines that show up as a result of research studies thus far.